daranzolin/OLDdaranzolin.github.io/_posts/2017-03-05-oreilley_authors.markdown

 To sum up, you don't have to be a PhD, a president, a CEO, or even be an expert writing to publish a book with O'Reilley.
 Let that be your inspiration this week.

+[^1]: Sometime ago, O'Reilley changed the CSS biography selector from "#Biography p" to ".authorbio".
+When exactly that occurred is unknown, but I had to account for the presence of both selectors.